antarctica/bas-style-kit-docs/site/_components/navbar.md

 [components]({{ '/components/navbar/#components' | prepend: site.baseurl }}).

 Navbars are designed to scale with screen size.
-At small sizes key items will be shown normally, with less important items shown in a slide out menu.
+At small sizes key items will be shown normally, with less important items shown in a hidden menu, which can be toggled with a button.
 At larger sizes, all elements are shown directly.

+Always use `.navbar-bsk` and `.navbar` together so that Style Kit specific styles are applied.
+{: .alert .alert-info }

 Navbars are relatively *heavy* elements, requiring significant markup and JavaScript plugins to work correctly.
 Where this isn't possible, or suitable, the [header]({{ '/components/header' | prepend: site.baseurl }}){: .alert-link }